 Washington believed it best for the young nation to stay out of entangling foreign alliances.
 He spoke of it in his Farewell Address and practiced it throughout his Presidency.

 He navigated through complicated diplomatic matters and saved the country from getting into a war that they would not be able to win.

 5. George Washington Retires From Politics

 After his second term, George Washington again returned to public life.
 He could have served until the end of his life, but this set an example to the country of how to give up power.

 I am fairly out, and you are fairly in.
 See which of us is the happiest

-Again his retirement shocked the world who had never seen a world leader stop down from power without being removed by a coup or death.
+Again, his retirement shocked the world because it had never seen a world leader step down from power without being removed by a coup or death.

 While party politics could not be avoided, his foreign policy did influence future presidents.